-To date, we have funded our operations through revenues, loans from our officers, and the issuance of equity securities.
-We obtained a financial support letter from Mr. Yin-Chieh Cheng, the Chief Executive Officer, also the Chairman of the Board and our principal stockholder.
+To date, we have funded our operations through a combination of revenue generation, loans from officers, and the issuance of equity securities.
+Previously, we had obtained a financial support letter from Mr. Yin-Chieh Cheng, our former Chief Executive Officer and principal shareholder, which provided access to additional capital when needed.
+However, as Mr. Cheng is no longer a shareholder or officer of the Company, that financial support letter is no longer in effect.